How Do We Perform In Everyday Life?

 Maybe.
 Maybe not.
 But at some point, you’ve probably acted like one without realizing it.

+We all have.
+Thanks to a little thing called self-deception, which is what makes acting “natural” in the first place.
 It’s a lot easier to do and say things seemingly out of character when your situation compels you to play that part.
 It also makes sense when you consider the evolutionary logic of deceit, i.e., we deceive ourselves in order to better deceive others.

 What is self-deception?

+In biology, it’s an information-processing bias that obscures the brain’s relationship with implicit and explicit memory.
+This becomes even more fascinating when viewed through the lens of acting and sociology.
 Sociologist Erving Goffman, for example, described “constant self-deception” as that which “results when, what were originally two different roles, actor and audience, are compressed into the same individual.

 Robert Downey Jr. from Tropic Thunder